 The Contractor shall design, procure, install, and test complete freeze protection system for the piping identified below within the Project area including the north and south tunnels, east and west portals and crosscut electrical rooms, and the roof drains.
 The design shall include replacing the existing heat trace cables, heat trace controls and associated components with new freeze protection system.
 The plans shall include any existing heat trace equipment demolition, new routing, new controls, electrical equipment and elevations, electrical connections, and all necessary warning, supplemental, and regulatory labels.
+No in-line splicing of heat trace cables is allowed without prior approval of CDOT project engineer.
 Coordinate and verify existing conditions and gather information on the operational needs of each tunnel with CDOT maintenance staff to understand all areas of concern in the scope of the Project.